ethereum-optimism/design-docs/security/fma-generic-hardfork.md

 - **Detection:** We can read the state of L1 after the activation time and compare it with expectations

-- [ ] ACTION ITEM: The superchain-ops task to upgrade any contract should check if the semantic versions and bytecodes after the upgrade are as expected.
+- [ ] ACTION ITEM (non-BLOCKING): The superchain-ops task to upgrade any contract should check if the semantic versions and bytecodes after the upgrade are as expected.

 - **Recovery Path(s)**:
 Since there is no chain halt, we can just live with it and fix it in an upcoming upgrade.